uwcms/FinalStateAnalysis/docs/source/index.rst

 lightweight and that it holds references to all of the interesting information in the event.
 Thus you can compose complex observables using only a single object, enabling many tasks to use the string cut parser.
-This allows new cuts to be implemented quickly, and without writing an C++ code.
+This allows new cuts to be implemented quickly, and without writing any C++ code.

 Contents: